 The puzzle of V7b9's 'sheets of sound.'
 The whole tamale theory basis of this super theory game changer is that there's a four pitch, fully diminished 7th chord within the V7b9 modern chord color.
 Initially built from the 3rd of it's major triad, the symmetry of the intervals in the upper diminished 7 color create the potential kaboom, even to super-kaboom levels, for the modern evolving guitarist.

 Thinking we'll have a bass player on the gig, we extract just the four pitch shape puzzle that lives above the root note.
 It's this puzzle piece that contains the chord substitution magic.
 On guitar it looks like this.
 Thinking in 'C' major, our V7b9 is guilt on the note 'G', the Five chord.
-Examine the pitches.
+Please examine the pitches.
 Example z.

 C D E F G A B C